Armenia

 International SOS - We partner with International SOS to provide 24/7 emergency assistance for all Democracy Journeys travelers.
 International SOS is a leading provider in the industry that offers rapid support for medical issues, security concerns, travel logistics, and other emergencies.
 They have highly trained experts around the world on standby.
 You can easily access their services by phone, online, or through the International SOS app (available in your mobile app store).
 We have used them for years and can personally attest to their responsiveness and robust support.

-Security in Armenia - Armenia is a low-risk travel location.
+Security in Armenia - Armenia is a low-risk travel location (which is the same designation as France).
 Our security partner advises taking standard security precautions against petty theft and street crime, such as keeping your personal items close to you and maintaining awareness of your surroundings.
 We also recommend that you not take public transit and rather rely on taxis for your personal exploration, as needed.
 Hotels and your Democracy Journey guides will be able to assist with arrangements.
-International SOS also encourages travelers to bypass protests or demonstrations, which we do not anticipate on our Journey and will proactively plan around if needed.
+International SOS also encourages travelers to bypass protests or demonstrations, which we do not anticipate on our journey and will proactively plan around if needed.

 Travelers should not visit areas on the Armenia-Azerbaijan border on the Eastern side of Armenia due to conflict between the countries.
 We will not go near this area.